Iran–Iraq War: Early international response

 In April 1982, the rival Ba'athist regime in Syria, one of the few nations that supported Iran, closed the Kirkuk–Baniyas pipeline that had allowed Iraqi oil to reach tankers on the Mediterranean, reducing the Iraqi budget by $5 billion per month.
 Journalist Patrick Brogan wrote, "It appeared for a while that Iraq would be strangled economically before it was defeated militarily."
 Syria's closure of the Kirkuk–Baniyas pipeline left Iraq with the pipeline to Turkey as the only means of exporting oil, along with transporting oil by tanker truck to the port of Aqaba in Jordan.

-However, the Turkish pipeline had a capacity of only 500000 oilbbl/d, which was insufficient to pay for the war.
-However, Saudi Arabia, Kuwait, and the other Gulf states saved Iraq from bankruptcy by providing it with an average of $60 billion in subsidies per year.
+The Turkish pipeline had a capacity of only 500000 oilbbl/d, which was insufficient to pay for the war.
+Saudi Arabia, Kuwait, and the other Gulf states saved Iraq from bankruptcy by providing it with $37–60 billion in loans.
 Though Iraq had previously been hostile towards other Gulf states, "the threat of Persian fundamentalism was far more feared."
 They were especially inclined to fear Iranian victory after Ayatollah Khomeini declared monarchies to be illegitimate and an un-Islamic form of government.
 Khomeini's statement was widely received as a call to overthrow the Gulf monarchies.
 Journalists John Bulloch and Harvey Morris wrote:

 The virulent Iranian campaign, which at its peak seemed to be making the overthrow of the Saudi regime a war aim on a par with the defeat of Iraq, did have an effect on the Kingdom [of Saudi Arabia], but not the one the Iranians wanted: instead of becoming more conciliatory, the Saudis became tougher, more self-confident, and less prone to seek compromise.

 Saudi Arabia was said to provide Iraq with $1 billion per month starting in mid-1982.

-Iraq began receiving support from the United States and west European countries as well.
+Iraq began receiving support from the United States and Western Europe.
 Saddam was given diplomatic, monetary, and military support by the United States, including massive loans, political influence, and intelligence on Iranian deployments gathered by American spy satellites.
-The Iraqis relied heavily on American satellite footage and radar planes to detect Iranian troop movements, and they enabled Iraq to move troops to the site before the battle.
+By relying heavily on American satellite footage and radar planes to detect and counter Iranian troop movements.